-As many of us enter our eleventh month of working from home, we’re starting to feel like we’d rather run through Electroshock Therapy than open our laptop one more time.
+We’ve officially passed the one year marker of working from home and we’re starting to feel like we’d rather run through Electroshock Therapy than open our laptop one more time.
 The commute spent in someone’s armpit, gossiping in the kitchen over your 3rd coffee of the morning and wearing something other than pajamas seems like a distant memory.
 Yes there are benefits to working from home from flexibility, to freedom to create your own schedule, to childcare, home workouts, or sleeping in.
 However, it can be stressful, isolating, and impact your mental and physical wellbeing.

 We chatted to our friends at Recovapro, recovery specialists, about what stresses employees face and how to minimize them.